umkoin/umkoin/src/secp256k1/README.md

 Optimized C library for ECDSA signatures and secret/public key operations on curve secp256k1.

 This library is intended to be the highest quality publicly available library for cryptography on the secp256k1 curve.
-However, the primary focus of its development has been for usage in the Bitcoin system and usage unlike Bitcoin's may be less well tested, verified, or suffer from a less well thought out interface.
+However, the primary focus of its development has been for usage in the Umkoin system and usage unlike Umkoin's may be less well tested, verified, or suffer from a less well thought out interface.
 Correct usage requires some care and consideration that the library is fit for your application's purpose.

 Features:
 * secp256k1 ECDSA signing/verification and key generation.